LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 Since we have also been training on these games for a couple of months, we created version of them where the observations are structured in a training-friendly manner (you can just use the suffic `-train`; i.e. `Codenames-v0` -> `Codenames-v0-train`).
 This will work both for offline training and your online submission.

 First things first, we need to decide on a model and build the training script.
-In [Spiral](https://arxiv.org/pdf/2506.24119) we used the __Qwen3-4B-Base__ model so we can show the OOD math improvement of self-play.
+In Spiral (TODO link to paper) we used the __Qwen3-4B-Base__ model so we can show the OOD math improvement of self-play.
 Since this worked very well, here we will use the slightly larger __Qwen3-8B-Base__.

+However, in this context that won't be necessary, and since the parameter limit is 8B, we will use the __Qwen3-8B-Base__ model (i.e. instruction tuned).

 As for the training script, since 8b is rather big, we will use UnstableBaselines, which uses LoRA and activation checkpointing, thus 48GB of vRam should be enough (for this blog we will use our 3x RTX6000 ada machine; if you only have access to 24gb of vRam you will likely have to go with the 4B version).

 You can install UnstableBaselines via ```pip install unstable-rl``` (this will also install TextArena).

 ## Imports
 Now we can set up the training script.
 I will first explain the components one by one, and then post the full script at the bottom.